Proactive Aviation Safety Managers: Diverse Skills

 Among other things, safety managers are responsible for everything from:

-- Audit preparation to performance management;
+- Audit preparation for performance management;

 - Overseeing individual hazard issues to overall risk management; and

-The skillsets required for such tasks is extremely diverse, and requires a particular type of person to practice them effectively.
+The skill sets required for such tasks is extremely diverse and requires a particular type of person to practice them effectively.

 Honest and Straightforward

 If there is one thing I have found consistent with every successful senior safety officer I have met, is that they tend to be honest and straightforward with their opinions.
 They have to be.